Longbing Cao

-Biography
+Education

 Cao received one PhD in Pattern Recognition and Intelligent Systems from Chinese Academy of Science and another PhD in Computing Science at the University of Technology Sydney (UTS).
 He had a bachelor’s degree in electrical automation, and a master's degree in data communication.
 Cao took a chief technology officer role managing business intelligence system design and implementation in China before he started his academic life in Australia in 2005.

+Career

 He established and directed the first Australian research centre dedicated to big data analytics: Advanced Analytics Institute at UTS in 2011, where he built the analytics degrees: Master of Analytics and PhD Thesis: Analytics in 2011 at UTS.

 He is the inaugural Editor-in-Chief of International Journal of Data Science and Analytics (JDSA), publishing since 2016, and the Editor-in-Chief of IEEE Intelligent Systems, the oldest AI publication in IEEE.
 He founded the IEEE International Conference on Data Science and Advanced Analytics (DSAA) and established and chairs: